iburzynski/jambhala/README.md

 4. **Create your repository**
   * On this repository's Github page, select the green `Use this template ` button and select `Create a new repository` to fork the template.
-  * Clone your new repository and enter the root directory in a `bash` terminal session:
+  * Clone your new repository in a `bash` terminal session:

     ```sh
     $ git clone https://github.com/PATH-TO/YOUR-REPO.git

-    $ cd YOUR-REPO
     ```

 5. **Build development environment**
-  * Open the project root directory in a terminal window.
-You should see the following message:
+  * Open the project root directory in your terminal session:

     ```sh
+    $ cd YOUR-REPO
+    ```

+    You should now see the following message:

+    ```sh
     $ direnv: error /home/.../jambhala/.envrc is blocked.
 Run `direnv allow` to approve its content
     ```

-    This is a security measure, since `.envrc` files can contain run arbitrary shell commands.
+    This is a security measure, since `.envrc` files can run arbitrary shell commands.
 Make sure you always trust the author of a project and inspect the contents of its `.envrc` file before running `direnv allow`.

-    Enter `direnv allow` to approve the content.
+    Enter `direnv allow` to approve the content when you're ready:

+    ```sh
+    $ direnv allow
+    ```

   * It will take some time to set up the environment the first time.
   * Warning messages about "No index state specified" can be disregarded.
   * Some dependencies will need to be built from source, but if you see "building" for certain packages that should be downloadable from a binary cache (particularly GHC, the Linux kernel, and other non-Haskell related dependencies) or if you see any warning such as `warning: ignoring substitute`, this means your binary cache was not set up correctly and Nix is attempting to build packages from source that it should be fetching from a cache.
 Exit with `CTRL+c` and repeat **Step 2**, then try again.
 Make sure to restart the `nix-daemon`!
   * If you see any HTTP-related errors, it means the IOG binary cache is non-responsive.
 Wait a bit and try again later.

   * Once the build process completes, run `cabal build` to build the project dependencies.

     ```sh